qMRLab/qMRLab/docs/source/index.rst

    :scale: 60 %
    :align: center

 Welcome to qMRLab, a software for quantitative MR image analysis.
-You can either read the Getting started http://qmrlab.readthedocs.io/en/master/documentation.html#getting-started or search for the specific qMR section.
+Please take a look at the following for an overview of what qMRLab can do for you:

 .. raw:: html